 Most of these parameters are similar to those used in the previous section, with a few notable exceptions:

-- Slurm takes care of nodes, and
+- Slurm manages nodes, and

-1, as is done here.
+1, as shown here.

-- Here, it is set to
+- Here, it’s set to

 1 explicitly.